-This recipe post has FOUR variations for making date nut bars.
+Homemade larabars are a chewy, delicious, all-natural snack or dessert made from just nuts and dates.
+This recipe has FOUR variations by changing up the type of nuts: almond and hazelnut, walnut (or pecan), cashew and macadamia, and pistachio.
 I don't want to overwhelm you with endless possibilities, but every variation in this post is AMAZING.
 They kind of remind me of cookie dough but better.
-How is this possible!!

 My first date bar was a Larabar, which is a common well-known package date bar in the US.
 I used to eat them all of the time, especially while I was pregnant.
-Now that we live in Abu Dhabi, I can't seem to find Larabars anywhere.
-Abu Dhabi has an extraordinary selection of dried dates, so I thought why not make my own homemade Larabar.
+Once I moved abroad, I couldn't find Larabars anywhere.
+I'm utterly shocked at how easy and quick it is to make homemade Larabars.

-And I'm so glad that I did because they are better than a Larabar.
+Not to toot my own horn, but I think these chewy date bars are better than the packaged Larabar.
 I think that's because the dates I use taste more like caramel and the flaked sea salt adds some salty tones.

 - Dates: Medjool and Sukkari dates are my favorites to use for these bars.
 Medjool dates will yield a darker bar color, whereas Sukari dates will yield a more caramel color bar.

 - Flaked Sea Salt: I prefer flaked sea salt because the texture goes really well with these homemade larabars.